lvllvl/speedDetection/README.md

 ### Segmentation
 Segmentation is a form of image classification but at the pixel level.
 E.g., Is this pixel part of a sidewalk or lane markings?
 The pixel is then catagorized by color.

-The image below is from fasi.ai's segmentation lecture.
-I used their lecture as a jumping off point, saved their model and used it to segment each frame from train.mp4
+There are 31 potential object categories, though not all objects appear throughout the video.

 <p align="center">
   <img width="460" height="300" src="SegmentationFastai.png">
 </p>
+<p aligh="center">This image is from fasi.ai's segmentation lecture.</p>

+### One-hot encoding
+This was a way to prepare segmented images so I could combine them with